DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 Otherwise, if Doru successfully resists the bloodlust, read:

 <div class="description">
 <p>After what seems like an eternity, Doru's body finally relaxes.
 His tense muscles seem to uncoil, his breath grows steadier, and the look of strain fades from his face.
-His eyes remain closed a moment longer, then flutter open.</p>
+His eyes remain closed a moment longer, then flutter open—and the fangs in his mouth slowly retract, leaving only an ordinary pair of canines behind.</p>
 <p>"I have not yielded," he whispers hoarsely.
 "Not yet."</p>
 </div>

 Doru thanks the players and relinquishes the holy symbol without protest.
+If the players mention it, he is surprised to hear that his fangs have retracted, but recognizes the significance with humility and disbelief.
+(Doru has, after all, read *Van Richten's Guide to Vampires* many times.)

-Doru also warns the players that Strahd will likely take an active interest in newcomers to his land, and that they should therefore be careful.
+Doru warns the players that Strahd will likely take an active interest in newcomers to his land, and that they should therefore be careful.
 As a token of his gratitude, he provides the players with the location of a hidden weapons cache that Van Richten kept in case of emergencies.
 To reach it, the players must cross the River Ivlis Bridge and travel down the Old Svalich Road three hundred paces south into the woods, until they arrive at an ancient oak tree.
 They'll find the cache nestled in a hollow beneath the tree's roots.

 Before the players depart, Doru asks them once more to tell Father Donavich that his son is still alive.
+If asked to accompany them upstairs, he declines to do so.
+"I have sinned with my hubris, and this is my penance," he says softly.
+"I will leave this prison only when my father allows."
 ### The Burial
 If the players return to Father Donavich with his holy symbol in hand, he accepts it with gratitude.